 Our manufacturers will need to demonstrate that the facilities, equipment and processes used to manufacture our products for potential commercial distribution are capable of consistently producing a product that meets all applicable quality criteria, and that is comparable to the product that was used in our clinical trials.
-For example, although clinical trials were conducted using product manufactured by BMS, if Acetavance is approved, we plan to purchase this product from Baxter for commercial distribution.
-If any of the changes in manufacturers, facilities, equipment, processes or materials that are made in scaling-up the manufacturing processes for our product candidates cause a lack of comparability between the product used in our clinical trials and the product manufactured for commercial distribution, we may be required to complete additional non-clinical studies or clinical trials, which would increase our costs, delay the submission of our applications for regulatory approvals for our product candidates, result in the loss of potential revenues, and adversely affect our business.
+For example, although clinical trials were conducted using product manufactured by BMS, if Acetavance is approved, we plan to purchase this product from Baxter Healthcare Corporation, or Baxter, for commercial distribution.
+Similarly, our clinical trials for Omigard were conducted using product for which the active pharmaceutical ingredient, or API, was manufactured by one contract manufacturer, while we may purchase the API to manufacture this product for commercial distribution from another manufacturer.

+If the FDA determines that any of the changes in manufacturers, facilities, equipment, processes or materials that are made in scaling-up the manufacturing processes for our product candidates resulted in a lack of comparability between the product used in our clinical trials and the product manufactured for commercial distribution, we may be required to complete additional non-clinical studies or clinical trials in order to obtain regulatory approvals for our product candidates, which would increase our costs, result in the loss of potential revenues and adversely affect our business.